Digital by Default: Building NHS-Ready Community Services That Meet Data & DSPT Standards

 Context: NHS Continuing Healthcare (CHC) packages requiring nurse oversight and secure data exchange.

-Approach: Shared eMAR access with community nurses; NHSmail updates; monthly clinical dashboards; IG audit trail for every access.
+Approach: Shared eMAR access with community nurses; NHSmail updates; monthly clinical dashboards; IG audit trail for every data access.

 Evidence: Zero IG breaches in 12 months; CHC feedback cited “exemplary transparency and responsiveness.”